SIT (solo independent travel)

 B. CONFIDENT, but prudent:

-SIT solo travelers exude a quiet, confidence ... absent any hint of braggadocio because they seek no approval, but their own.
-They know with risk comes occasional failure that they alone must overcome.
+SIT solo travelers exude a quiet confidence ... absent any hint of braggadocio because they seek no approval, but their own.
+They know risk may occasionaly accompany fear & failure ... that they alone must overcome.

-Anecdote: Argentina's lost main rolling bag: I stored my rolling luggage at a bus station while I day trip – detoured south to an archaeological site, returning later in the day to pick up bag and move on.
-But alas, the returning bus apparently bypassed the original bus station, and I, my bus station & my bag were ALL "lost."
+Anecdote: Argentina's lost main rolling bag: I stored my rolling luggage at a bus station while I made daytrip detour south to an archaeological site, returning later in the day to pick up bag and move on.
+But alas, the returning bus apparently bypassed the original bus station, and I, my bus station & my main bag were ALL "lost."

 Fortunately, a young man I met with his father at the archaeological site offered to drive me with their car until we found my bag which we did.
 Whew!! ... that was scary